Carly Schroeder: Acting

-Schroeder was born in Valparaiso, Indiana.
-Carly's younger brother, Hunter Schroeder, is a former actor; he appeared with her in Gracie and Eye of the Dolphin prior to his current career in the U.S. Marine Corps.
-Her parents Paul and Kelli currently reside in Ventura County, California.
-In 1993, while accompanying a cousin to an acting audition, the casting director asked if the cute three-year-old would consider working for them.
-Initially, her mother was hesitant about the question, but things such as money for a college education began to appeal to her.
-After her first job as a child print model, she began doing print work in Chicago for Sears, Roebuck and Company, Kmart, Spiegel, Lands' End, Chuck E. Cheese's and many other print advertisers.
-Two years later in 1995, child director Bob Ebel asked her to do a few television commercials.
-One of her first commercials was for Birthday Party Barbie in 1998.

 In 1997, American Broadcasting Company (ABC) hired Schroeder to play Serena Baldwin on Port Charles.
 She was twice nominated for a Young Artist Award for her work on the show; once in 1999 and again in 2000, as well as a Young Star Award nomination in 1999 for Best Performance by a Young Actress in a Daytime TV Program.
 Schroeder then appeared as Melina Bianco in The Disney Channel's Lizzie McGuire.
 Originally booked as a one-time appearance, she shot twelve episodes of the show and also appeared in The Lizzie McGuire Movie in 2003, in the same role.

 In 2003, Schroeder auditioned for her first feature film and won the role of Millie in the thriller Mean Creek.
 The movie won wide acclaim for Schroeder and the rest of the cast, winning the Humanitas Prize at the 2004 Sundance Film Festival, and also being awarded the 2005 Independent Spirit Festival Special Distinction Award for best ensemble cast.